xim3320/SPaRTAN/SPaRTAN_python/README.md

 	```
 	  It will generate a.so (Mac or Linux), or a.pyd (Windows) file.

-	2. Copy the .so(.pyd) file into SPaRTAN folder
+	2. Copy the .so(.pyd) file into "SPaRTAN_python" folder

 ### Load the data
-Here we load the data of a Matlab format dataset
+In the example, we load a Matlab format dataset
 ```sh
 dataset = loadmat("../data/pbmc5kdc.mat")
 D = dataset['D']